beechfuzz/e2guardian-docker/README.md

 SSL MITM is enabled by default in this container.
 If you want to disable it, then you have two options:

 #### Option 1:
-You can build the Docker image with the Dockerfile and include the `SSLMITM=off` argument in the command, like so:
+You can manually `build` the Docker image with the Dockerfile and include the `SSLMITM=off` argument in the command, like so:

-        docker build -t e2g --build-arg SSLMITM=off .
+        docker build -t e2guardian --build-arg SSLMITM=off .

+This will build the image with the
  2. Or, start the container:
  2a. make the following edits:
  In `/app/e2guardian.conf`, find the line that says `enablessl = on` and change it to `enablessl = off`.
  b.
 In `/app/e2guardianf1.conf`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNjI1OTgzNiw5MTEyODAwNDAsNjUxOD
+eyJoaXN0b3J5IjpbMTk4MTY4MTU4NCw5MTEyODAwNDAsNjUxOD
 A5ODksMTIzNTE1OTU1NiwtNTY4NjgwMzA4LDcyNDU1NjgxMyw3
 MTgwNTc4NjBdfQ==
 -->